aweymo-ui/or_standardize/content/1_intro.md

 - **Distance Threshold (Nearest Neighbor)**: Lowering the threshold makes clustering more lenient, grouping more items together, while a higher threshold makes it stricter, grouping only very close matches.
 - **Normalization (Key Collision)**: Options like lowercasing and removing whitespace standardize how values are treated, ensuring that "New York" and "new york" are considered the same.

-#### Combining Algorithms

-OpenRefine lets you re-cluster data after merging.
-For example:

-1. You can start with a broad Key Collision method, merging general clusters.
-2. Then, apply a Nearest Neighbor method for a more fine-grained cleanup.

 #### Example of Using Clustering in OpenRefine